Heroin Addiction, Health Effects, Withdrawal, & Treatment

 - Medication, where necessary.

-- Treatment for co-occurring mental health issues.
+- Treatment for co-occurring mental health disorders.

 - Long-term follow-up care to help prevent relapse.